NtshuxieGitHub/NtshuxieGitHub/README.md

 <h1 align="center">Hi there! 👋 I'm [Your Name]</h1>
 <p align="center">
-🚀 Software Engineer | Python, MATLAB, SQL | API & Web Development
+🚀 Full-Stack Developer | Web Application Development | Data-Driven Solutions
 </p>

 ---

-## 🏆 About Me
+## 🚀 About Me
+Passionate developer with experience in React and Next.js, currently working on building and deploying web and mobile applications from scratch and building skills in AI and data science.
+The goal is to become a high-value Full-Stack developer.

 - 🔹 Passionate about **automation, data analytics, and scalable software development**
 - 🔹 Experience with **Flask APIs, forecasting models, and Excel automation**
 - 🔹 Love working with **Python, SQL, and MATLAB** to solve real-world problems